By using this site, you agree to the Privacy Policy and Terms of Use.

 Why do HIV-positive individuals have higher STI rates?

 HIV compromises immune function, making individuals more susceptible to other infections.
-Additionally, shared transmission routes and behavioral risk factors contribute to co-infection patterns, as demonstrated in this 14-year Chinese cohort study.
+Additionally, shared transmission routes and behavioral risk factors contribute to co-infection patterns, as demonstrated in the Chen et al. study (The Lancet Regional Health, 2024).

 How effective is integrated HIV-STI screening?

-The study found that systematic STI screening identified 23.1% more infections compared to symptom-based testing alone.
-This approach is particularly cost-effective when integrated into existing HIV care infrastructure.
+The Chen et al. study found that systematic STI screening identified 23.1% more infections compared to symptom-based testing alone (The Lancet Regional Health, 2024).

 What explains the increase in bacterial STIs after 2018?